 In this paper we propose a hybrid constrained MPC algorithm to control a heterogeneous platoon of vehicles to a desired platoon velocity and inter-vehicle distance.
-The finite horizon cost function of our centralized platoon controller is inspired from the the infinite horizon cost function of [16] with inclusion of headway times individual to each vehicle and able to be changed with time.
+The finite horizon cost function of our centralized platoon controller is inspired from the infinite horizon cost function of [21] with inclusion of headway times individual to each vehicle and able to be changed with time.
+Through the use of constraints in the optimization, we ensure that the control actions result in safe vehicle behavior.
 In our approach, we propose the use of a cost function to predict the control actions of a human driver that takes control of their vehicle, by assuming that the human driver will only obey at minimum, the legal velocity limits and the physical performance constraints of their vehicle.
 We illustrate the performance of our control approach in a numerical study.
-Future work includes implementing state estimation such that a centralized approach can be operated decentralized, with consideration of unreliable communication between vehicles.
+The centralized design allows the controller to utilize all possible vehicle state information.
+Future work includes implementing distributed state estimation such that the centralized approach can be operated decentralized, with consideration of unreliable and delayed communication between vehicles.